Vengicus/MindexTest/ReadMe.md

 Finally, compensation, this was the one that caused the most trouble, but mostly because I was overthinking it.
 Getting compensation was easy, it was the adding portion that was the difficult part.
 I opted to upsert data that way I could handle the employee only getting one salary value and one endpoint for updating the salary at a whim.
 That wasn't the hard part, the hard part was that I was receiving an error related to the Compensation object requiring a primary key.
 I wanted to try keeping the data structure to match the one provided in the documentation, but ultimately ended up adding an autoincremeneting ID to compensation to get rid of the error, but I wanted to try sticking to the plan as much as possible so I started googling for ways to handle it without inserting a primary key, maybe just having a foreign key, but ultimately couldn't get it to work that way.
 Being more familiar with SQL Server versus this format of seeded data it was a little different to wrap my brain around, but I feel like in the end I got there.

-Ran more tests in Postman, and then pushed it out to github.
+Ran more tests in Postman, then performed a few unit tests within the testing project as well, and then pushed it out to github.
 Again apologies for the delay.
 Looking forward to hearing from the team!

 ------------------------------------------------------------------------